timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 import Images from '$lib/components/Images.svelte';
 </script>

-Idyllwild gave us our first zero, a day hiking zero miles, where we met the mayor - a gorgeous dog named Max, may he rest in peace.
-On our way out, a man spotted us as he drove to the dump and once he was done, drove us about an hour out of his way to the trailhead.
+Idyllwild gave us our first zero, a day hiking zero miles, where we met the mayor - a gorgeous dog named Max.
+He has since passed, may he rest in peace.
+On our way out, a man spotted us as he drove to the dump and once he was done, came back to drive us about an hour out of his way back to the trailhead we got off at.

 <Images images={[
 {